mdelkins/commandos/README.md

 # COMMANDO

-Commando is a project designed to help any ruby app use the command pattern to change state.
+Commandoes is a project designed to help any ruby app use the command pattern to change state.

 ## PREREQUISITES